composer/composer/doc/articles/repository-priorities.md

 }
 ```

-Both `only` and `exclude` should be array of package names, which can also
+Both `only` and `exclude` should be arrays of package names, which can also
 contain wildcards (`*`) which will match any characters.